Mazamars312/Analogue-Amiga/README.md

 * Currently, the standard Amiga resolutions for both the OCS and AGA work.
 Special ECS resolutions like 1024x200 or 1024x400 will not, since the max resolution of the Analogue Pocket is 800x720.
 * Due to memory access, the RTG resolutions will not work right now.
 They are also not used in the AmigaVision list of games, so it's not something that is particularly important to support.

-## I have game X that does not work!
+## Game X does not work!

 * A few games only work from ADF floppy images with the exact correct version of Kickstart.
 * The main goal of this project was getting an MPU Framework so external media can be accessed, and help giving developers some tools to help create more cores on the Pocket.
 * I do expect that there is more to learn about the Amiga to get many of these bugs resolved.
 * For multi-disk games, also try putting disks in other drives.
 Make sure you change the amount of installed drives to the amount needed.
 (Up to 2)

-## AmigaVision does not start up and only a black screen is there
+## AmigaVision does not start up, I only get a black screen

 The AmigaVision setup requires a 68020 CPU, AGA Chipset and Fast Memory to run.
 Make sure you do a "Reset all to Default" to get the core to boot.